Susan Howe

 Susan Howe (born June 10, 1937) is an American poet, scholar, essayist, and critic, who has been closely associated with the Language poets, among other poetry movements.
 Her work is often classified as Postmodern because it expands traditional notions of genre (fiction, essay, prose and poetry).
 Many of Howe's books are layered with historical, mythical, and other references, often presented in an unorthodox format.
 Her work contains lyrical echoes of sound, and yet is not pinned down by a consistent metrical pattern or a conventional poetic rhyme scheme.

-Howe is the recipient of the 2017 Robert Frost Medal awarded by the Poetry Society of America, the recipient of the 2011 Bollingen Prize in American Poetry, and a member of the American Academy of Arts and Sciences.
+Howe received the 2017 Robert Frost Medal awarded by the Poetry Society of America, and the 2011 Bollingen Prize in American Poetry.
+She is a member of the American Academy of Arts and Sciences.

 Personal life

-Howe was born on June 10, 1937 in Boston, Massachusetts.
+Howe was born on June 10, 1937, in Boston, Massachusetts.
 She grew up in nearby Cambridge.
 Her mother, Mary Manning, was an Irish playwright and acted for Dublin's Gate Theatre.
-Her father Mark DeWolfe Howe, was a professor at Harvard Law School and was the official biographer of Supreme Court Justice Oliver Wendell Holmes.
-Her aunt was Helen Howe, a monologuist and novelist.
-She has two sisters, Helen Howe Braider and poet Fanny Howe.
+Manning was a close friend of Samuel Beckett, with whom she had a brief affair a year before Susan was born; this led to a rumour that Beckett might be her biological father, although Susan Howe has stated that DNA tests show Beckett was not her father.
+Her father, Mark De Wolfe Howe, was a professor at Harvard Law School and became the official biographer of Supreme Court Justice Oliver Wendell Holmes.
+Her aunt Helen Howe was a monologuist and novelist.
+Howe has two younger sisters, Fanny Howe, who is also a poet; and Helen Howe Braider.
 Howe graduated from the Boston Museum School of Fine Arts in 1961.

-She married the painter, Harvey Quaytman in 1961.
-She was married to her second husband, sculptor David von Schlegell, until his death (1992).
-Her third husband, Peter Hewitt Hare, a philosopher and professor at the University of Buffalo, died in January 2008.
-She has two children, the painter R.H.
-Quaytman, and the writer Mark von Schlegell.
+Howe married painter Harvey Quaytman in 1961; they had met at the art school.
+They separated when their daughter was young.
+Howe and her daughter lived with sculptor David von Schlegell for several years before the couple married.
+They were together until his death in 1992.
+The widowed poet married again, to Peter Hewitt Hare, a philosopher and professor at the University of Buffalo.
+He died in January 2008.

+Howe has two grown children, painter R.H.
+Quaytman, and writer Mark von Schlegell.
 She lives in Guilford, Connecticut.